iodunsi/is373-project/Getting-Started-On-Github-Project.md

 * **GitHub Actions:** You might be wondering how to set it up, however it is made pretty simple by GitHub actions in which you can use a template to start or create your own .yml file that sets up the actions that trigger the CI/CD process and what exactly to do.

-To find out more on the usage process checkout [CI-CD-Usage](/CI-CD-PipelineUsage.md)